schickele/vim-nachtleben/README.md

 Some design choices:

-- 8 carefully selected, bright colors + blueish black as background
+- 8 carefully selected, bright colors + almost black as background
 - Normal text in light orange for optimal contrast and a warm global touch
 - Comments are set in green (can't live without)
 - Visual selection in solid light blue (softer highlighting à la monokai doesn't work for me)